robert-hardy/statistical_inference/PITCHME.md

 > Prior + Model + Data -> Posterior

+B uses Bayes's theorem for the update process.

 ---

-### A calculation that both agree on
+Bayes's theorem itself is not controversial.

+What is the probability that we got the biased coin?

+---?image=plots/tosses.png&size=auto 70%
+---

-From the Puga, Kryzwinski and Altman paper.
+Here is an example from the Puga, Kryzwinski and Altman paper.

-Uses Bayes's theorem.

 ---